bostick/tabit-file-format/description/tabit-file-format-description.md

 The structure of all TabIt files follows this sequence of parts:

-1. header
-1. metadata
-1. body

-And the body has this sequence of parts:

-1. bars
+1. Header
-1. notes
+1. Metadata
-1. alternate time regions (optional)
-1. effect changes (optional)
+1. Body